bd-R/bdchecks/README.md

 # Misc

-- Add more DC with multiple targets and different flags.
+## Todo

+### Main
+- Output from different flag types (ie modified data)
-- Implement filtering method for flags (add flag to DC result).
+- Shiny for filtering DC result
-- Document.
-- Add info about not performed data checks to DCresult.
+- Add information about failed DC

-- I need to rethink what functions returns as amended functions should also return modified data (now it works only with warning TRUE/FALSE).
+### Other
-- performDC checks only for first colnames and quits (doesn't give chance for other ones)
+- PerformDC checks only if first colname is present and quits (doesn't give chance for other ones)
+- Export summary as pdf (almost as a presentation) - change long output
+- Test DC/filtering with more data (eg 1e6 rows)?
-- Add info to DCresult about failed DC
+- Add computing time to DC
+- Add DC filtering info (history) shiny
+- Shiny app idea: upload data and yaml
+- Shiny app idea: create your own data check and yaml :)

+## Questions
+- Were to put/get external DC data (vocabularies)?
+- What to do with dependency if data check failed?